celo-org/Proof-of-Ship/6/personalized-feedback/personalized-feedback.md

 - Good UI.
 - Are you having users/transactions?
 How are you tracking them?
 Looks like your project is working and the next step is to onboard users?
 - What value do you offer compared to MiniPay?
 More stablecoins?
+- Intersting offramp use case to mobile wallets.
+Would be good to see onramp integrations

 ---